skyzh/mini-lsm/mini-lsm-book/src/week1-05-read-path.md

 src/lsm_storage.rs
 ```

 For get requests, it will be processed as lookups in the memtables, and then scans on the SSTs.
 You can create a merge iterator over all SSTs after probing all memtables.
 You can seek to the key that the user wants to lookup.
 There are two possibilities of the seek: the key is the same as what the user probes, and the key is not the same / does not exist.
 You should only return the value to the user when the key exists and is the same as probed.
-You should also reduce the critical region of the state lock as in the previous section.
+You should also reduce the critical section of the state lock as in the previous section.
 Also remember to handle deleted keys.

 ## Test Your Understanding